Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose a collaborative decoding approach for improving the iterative decoding of QLDPC codes through improving \textit{qubit separation}, with a special focus on GHP codes.
+In this work, we propose a collaborative decoding approach for improving the iterative min-sum decoding of QLDPC codes through improvements in \textit{qubit separation} for the trapped qubits, with a special focus on GHP codes.
 We propose a new way to measure the separations of the qubits trapped inside a symmetric stabilizer set.
 We used this method to go beyond the analysis of qubit separation of the classical trapping sets.
-Our decoding architecture is free of any post-processing method and can be considered as a two-mode decoder with its operation switching the message passing operation of BP over the complete and a modified Tanner graph (or parity check matrix) of the quantum code.
-The overall decoder's complexity depends on the support of the syndrome (an implicit dependence on the physical error rate and properties of the code).
-For GHP codes, it approximately renders a sub-quadratic cost, which, in light of the performance-cost tradeoff, emerges as a practical alternative to the OSD-based post-processing decoders.
-We showed that, despite being a post-processing-free decoding, the success of the algorithm has a significant improvement compared to the standard iterative \textit{min-sum} decoder.
-We would like to conjecture that the QCCNR algorithm does not address the cases of point-like defects.
-The improved \textit{qubit separation} can assist only in breaking the trapping set scenarios and is incapable of assisting the iterative decoders when point-like syndrome occurs.
-Therefore, the slight shift in the decoding performance between QCCNR and BP+OSD$0$ is due to such point-like syndromes, which might be more reflected in experiments involving small codes like the surface codes.
-In future work, we will investigate the possible improvements to deal with such point-like defect scenarios and further improve the collaborative architecture's performance.
+Our decoding architecture is free of any post-processing method and can be considered as a two-mode decoder with the message passing operations of the min-sum algorithm switches over the complete and a modified Tanner graph (or parity check matrix) of the quantum code.
+The overall decoding takes approximately $\Theta(n^2)$ time.
+Despite being a post-processing-free decoding, the success of the algorithm has a significant improvement compared to the standard iterative \textit{min-sum} decoder.\\\ We would like to conjecture that the the current QCNR algorithm, which selectively removes stabilizer check nodes to improve the trapped qubit separations can not address point-like defects in codes like surface code.
+Further we have discussed that the check node removal can prevent harmful error beliefs from passing while the message-passing iterations are going on.
+Although we observed cases where certain check nodes, when removed can have a negative effect on a long error chain covering data qubit nodes contributed from both the circulant matrices used in the construction of the GHP code.
+The second round of main decoding mode assists in mitigating such negative effects but not all.
+These cumulatively prevents our decoder to achieve the OSD-$0$ success rates.
+The improved \textit{qubit separation} can assist only in breaking the trapping set scenarios and is incapable of assisting the iterative decoders when point-like syndrome or long error chains with the above particular structure occurs.

+In future work, we will investigate improvements to the QCCNR decoder to address these limitations.
+In particular, it will be interesting to examine whether recent studies on optimized message-passing schedules \cite{casado2007informed, moradi2026sequential}, combined with stabilizer check-node removal, can mitigate erroneous predictions arising in the sub-decoding mode.
+We also plan to explore ensemble decoding strategies \cite{muller2025improved, koutsioumpas2025automorphism} in the context of QCCNR, to provide a systematic way to address the lack of prior knowledge of optimal parameter choices for irregular QLDPC codes.